Storing Backend Information and Credentials¶

 name: value entries.
 The section headers

-themselves are not used by S3QL but have to be unique within the file.
+sections used when running tests) but have to be unique within the file.

 In each section, the following entries can be defined:

 Specifies the storage url to which this section applies.
-If a storage url starts with the value of this entry, the section is considered applicable.
+If a storage url starts with the string specified here, the section applies.

 Specifies the username to use for authentication with the backend.